Zerobeings/learn/README.md

 ### Seller
 > ⚠️ The seller still must close the auction in the buyout scenario.

 If a buyout condition has been met, navigate to the Auctions page.
 Locate the NFT that has reached the buyout condition and click the "Close Auction" button.
+The funds from the sale will then be transferred to your wallet.

 # Metadata Structure
 It is recommended to follow the metadata structure standard developed by [opensea](https://docs.opensea.io/docs/metadata-standards).